odanoburu/FreeLing-User-Manual/modules/dictionary.md

 The dictionary may be configured to check whether a word is a compound formed by the concatenation of several dictionary words.

-The compounds will be detected if they are formed strictly by words in the dictionary, either glued toghether (e.g. ghostbusters,underworld), or separated with a character especified to be a compound joint (e.g. a dash middle-aged).
-In the current version, if a component of the compound is a form derived via affixation (e.g. extremely-complex) it will not be detected, even if the base form (extreme) is in the dictionary.
+The compounds will be detected if they are formed strictly by words in the dictionary, either glued toghether (e.g. _ghostbusters_, _underworld_), or separated with a character especified to be a compound joint (e.g. a dash: _middle-aged_, self-sustained_).
+In the current version, if a component of the compound is a form derived via affixation (e.g. _extremely-complex_) it will not be detected, even if the base form for the affixed word (_extreme_ in this case) is in the dictionary.

 The submodule of the dictionary handler that deals with compounds requires a set of valid compound patterns.
 The configuration file for the compound detection module consists of three sections: `<UnknownWordsOnly>`, `<JoinChars>`, and `<CompoundPatterns>`.